tan1193/StudentManagement/README.md

 2. Navigate to the root folder of the project.
 3. Open the solution file (StudentManagement.sln) in Visual Studio.
 4. Build the solution.
+5. Create the database by running the following commands in the Package Manager Console: Update-Database
-5. Start both the frontend and backend projects in Visual Studio.
+6. Start both the frontend and backend projects in Visual Studio.
-6. Access the application at https://localhost:7139/
+7. Access the application at https://localhost:7139/

 ## Features
 ### Frontend